 - Serve as liaisons to the CWAA to facilitate referrals for one-to-one tutoring

 - Respond online to student blogs or discussion forums and chats on e-learn

 - Complete course readings and run review sessions

 - Provide clerical support to faculty

 - Provide one-to-one tutoring outside of the CWAA

 - Discipline students

 Please review the Writing Fellow Program FAQs , Guidelines for Faculty, and Guidelines for Fellows Prior to Applying.

 How to Apply

-Please complete the Writing Fellows Application and submit it to the CWAA in MacPhaidin Library, Room 314 or email it to Devon Sprague at email@example.com.
+Please complete the Writing Fellows Application to be considered for the program.
 Once all applications are received, faculty will be paired with trained Fellows based on their major, course experience, and availability.
 Please note, there are a select number of Fellows available for work each semester and submitting an application does not guarantee a Fellow will be assigned to your course.